-Should the Governor and Executive Council not authorize this request there may be a gap in vital family support services and families of individuals with substance use disorders may lose this critical social support mechanism.
+Should the Governor and Executive Council not authorize this request there may be a gap in services, which could lead to families of individuals with substance use disorders losing this critical social support mechanism.

 Area served: Statewide.

 Source of Funds: 100% Other Funds from Governor Commission Funds